iwankoTG/udacity/p07_CarND-Path-Planning-Project/writeup_Path-Planning-Project.md

 to
   if(ref_vel < 40.0 && too_close == false){...}
 ```
+Result of the improvement is shown as follows.
 ![alt text][image1]

+Unfortunately, the expected acceleration only happened at the very beginning.
+That was because most of the end points from the previous path were taken over, and only a few points were used to accerate at each step.
+However, the effect of the improvement worked as follows.
+![alt text][image2]
+![alt text][image3]

 ### 2. lane change ::
 As Arron's code showed us an example to change lane if there was a car in front of us on the same lane, I add simple logic to improve it.
 First I checked if lane change to the left or right was possible.
 That means changing to the right lane was possible if my car was on the lane 0 or 1, whereas changing to the left lane was possible if my car was on the lane 1 or 2.